FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 #Why we use Databases?

 Think of how we get the information about the weather from the newspaper.
 Information can be printed but it cannot be continuously updated without printing a new paper.
 We call this **static** data.
+Another example is a JSON file.

-We've used static data in the form of a JSON file, in our project already.
-Today we're going to replace static data with a database, which will allow us to update the data in our application **dynamically**, whilst persisting that data.
+We can replace static data with a database, which will allow us to update the data in our application **dynamically**, whilst persisting that data.

 ---